dineshp-arch/Wm_CICD/README.md

 * NEXUS_CREDENTIAL : Credential id used to connect to Nexus repository (basic authentification)
 * NEXUS_URL : URL of the repository
 * NEXUS_FOLDER_ABE : Folder where ACDL build output will be stored
-* NEXUS_FOLDER_CS : Folder where CentraSite archives should be stored

 ![Nexus folders](/resources/img/nexus_folders.png)